AnasKhan2310/Teachable-Machine/README.md

 - **Variety**: Capture images from different angles, distances, and lighting conditions.
 - **Backgrounds**: Try to have a neutral or varied background so the model focuses on the object, not the room.

-## 📄 License

-MIT License - feel free to use this project for learning or building your own AI tools!